Coordination of Benefits vs. Explanation of Benefits

 EOBs and COBs go hand in hand.
 The EOB that you receive after you submit a claim can and will be used to receive a COB from another insurance provider.

-Here is an example.
-With Simply Benefits, when you submit any kind of claim, you’ll receive an EOB.
-If your plan doesn’t cover the full amount, and you want your dependent’s plan to cover the rest, you’ll send the EOB along with the original receipt to your dependent’s health insurer.
+For example, With Simply Benefits, when you submit any kind of claim, you’ll receive an EOB.
+If your plan doesn’t cover the full amount, and you want your spouse's plan to cover the rest, you’ll send the EOB along with the original receipt to your spouse's health insurer.
 They’ll take care of the rest of the payment, and you may or may not receive another EOB from the other health insurer.
-It’s an easy process, but it definitely pays to know the difference between the two terms.

-Hopefully, you now have a better understanding of how EOBs and COBs work, so the next time you submit a claim you won’t have to worry about there being any complications.
+Hopefully, you now have a better understanding of how EOBs and COBs work, so the next time you submit a claim you'll know the process making it easier for you with faster reimbursement.

-If you’re a Simply Benefits plan member, talk to your plan administrator or contact firstname.lastname@example.org to find out details about your coordination of benefits and what to expect from an EOB.
+If you’re a Simply Benefits plan member, talk to your plan administrator or contact our Support Team to find out details about your coordination of benefits and what to expect from an EOB.